infinum/eightshift-docs/website/docs/basics/block-structure.md

 In the blocks PHP part, you always have two props available:

 - `$attributes` - This prop contains all the attributes you defined in the `manifest.json` and all the attributes saved in the database.
-- `$innerBlockContent` - This prop contains all the inner block details when you set your block as an inner block.
+- `$innerBlockContent` - This prop contains all the inner block details when you set your block to contain inner blocks.

 ### heading-editor.scss
 Holds only the editor styling for the block.
 You should be using this file to override styles in the editor set by the component.
 In 90% of cases, you will not need to write any overrides here.
 But if you are using any column layout like a grid, flex, etc., you may need to add some corrections.